Courtesy car insurance cover

 How do I get an insurance quote that includes courtesy car cover?

-Courtesy car cover isn’t a definite inclusion even on comprehensive car insurance policies, so if it’s important to you, check exactly what cover is included before you buy.
+Courtesy car cover isn’t a definite inclusion, though, so check exactly what cover is included before you buy.

 Frequently asked questions